 Every nose is different, and every nose surgery is different.

 Nasal surgery may be performed in our fully accredited office or in the hospital.
 The choice of facility depends on your age, your general health, and any additional procedures that may be performed at the same time.
-If the operation is performed in Dr. Sherman’s fully certified office operating suite in New York City, it is performed on an outpatient basis.
+If the operation is performed in Dr. Sherman’s fully certified office operating suite in New York, it is performed on an outpatient basis.
 You will leave the office approximately 1-2 hours after the procedure.

 If performed in the hospital, Dr. Sherman is on staff at the New York Presbyterian Hospital-Weill-Cornell University Medical Center (Rated the Best Hospital in NY, US News and World Report), and Manhattan Eye Ear and Throat Hospital.